ccxt/ccxt/wiki/Manual.md

 `ExchangeError` has the following sub-type exceptions:

   - `NotSupported`: when the endpoint/operation is not offered or supported by the exchange API.
-  - `BadRequest`: user sends **incorrectly** constructed request/parameter/action that is forbidden by exchange (i.e.: "invalid number", "forbidden symbol", "size beyond min/max limits", "incorrect precision", etc).
-So, request itself needs to be fixed at first, as exchange will never accept that request.
+  - `BadRequest`: user sends an **incorrectly** constructed request/parameter/action that is forbidden by exchange (i.e.: "invalid number", "forbidden symbol", "size beyond min/max limits", "incorrect precision", etc).
+Retrying would not help in this case, the request needs to be fixed/adjusted first.
-  - `OperationRejected` - user sends **correctly** constructed request (that should be accepted by engine typically and neither API/docs forbid that parameters/action for users), but specifically your account needs to do something extra step before exchange eventually accepts that same request (i.e. "please close existing positions before changing the leverage", "too many pending orders, close some of them before sending a new order" ...).
-So, after you address that "other problem" then your exactly same request can be retried and can be accepted by exchange.
-So, notice how this exception differs from [**OperationFailed**](#operationfailed)
+  - `OperationRejected` - user sends a **correctly** constructed request (that should be accepted by engine typically and neither API/docs forbid that parameters/action for users), but your current account status does not allow it. (i.e. "please close existing positions before changing the leverage", "too many pending orders").
+Please otice how this exception differs from [**OperationFailed**](#operationfailed)
   - `AuthenticationError`: when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
 Most of the time you need `apiKey` and `secret`, sometimes you also need `uid` and/or `password` if exchange API requires it.
   - `PermissionDenied`: when there's no access for specified action or insufficient permissions on the specified `apiKey`.
   - `InsufficientFunds`: when you don't have enough currency on your account balance to place an order.